IHE/ITI.Topologies/WTF.md

 It is generally used in situations where the actors consuming the document need to be able to search and retrieve information about a patient.
 This is most often the case for end user stories that involve reviewing the medical history, or current medical chart, for the patient.

-Document Query and Retrieve is enabled by the IHE XCA profile (TODO:  link) in a network setting, but can also be enabled by the MHD profile (TODO:  Link).
+Document Query and Retrieve is enabled by the [XCA](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html) Profile in a network setting, but can also be enabled by the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) Profile.

 ### Message Delivery
 **Message Delivery** refers to a document sharing model where an information source wants to communicate healthcare information to a particular, intended recipient.